mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### Side Effects from Chemotherapy - Nausea and Vomiting
 Nausea and vomiting is a common side effect of chemotherapy.
 Chemotherapy acts on a specific part of your brain that may trigger nausea and vomiting.
 Nausea and vomiting can also be caused by stress or just the thought of having chemotherapy.
 The amount of nausea and vomiting you have will depend on your past experience and the type of chemotherapy you will receive.
 Sometimes you may experience nausea during your chemotherapy treatment or it may be delayed for several hours or days.
 It is important to manage nausea because it can keep you from eating and drinking.

 You will be given medication to prevent and control nausea prior to receiving chemotherapy.
 In addition you will be given a prescription for anti-nausea medication to take home with you.
 These medications work differently for each person.
-If the medication you are taking isn’t helping tell your nurse practitioner or doctor.
+If the medication you are taking isn't helping tell your nurse practitioner or doctor.
 You may need to try a different medication or take more than one kind of anti-nausea medication to feel better.
 Your healthcare team will work with you to prevent and treat nausea and vomiting.

 #### Side Effects from Chemotherapy - The Importance of Communication
 Throughout your treatment it's very important that you communicate clearly with your healthcare team and your caregiver about your side effects.

 Tell your healthcare team how you're feeling.
 Describe how your body feels.
 Describe how you're doing emotionally.
 Tell them if anything is worrying you.
 If you notice changes in how you feel describe what has changed.
 If anything bothers you, even if it seems minor, tell your healthcare team.
 The more information you can communicate to your healthcare team the more they'll be able to help you.
 There is usually something that they can do to make you feel more comfortable.

+#### Side Effects from Chemotherapy - Changes to Sexual Activity
+Sexual intimacy provides pleasure and intimacy for many people.
+The information below can serve as a guide to being sexually active in a safe way after your transplant.
+You may have questions or concerns regarding your sexual activity.
+You are encouraged to discuss your concerns openly with your physician, NP or nurse.##### Birth ControlAlthough infertility is likely you or your partner should use contraception (birth control) throughout and after your cancer treatment.
+If a woman becomes pregnant with sperm or eggs damaged by exposure to radiation, chemotherapy or other anticancer medications there is a risk of miscarriage or birth defects.
+It is important to pick a method of birth control that fits your lifestyle but will also be effective.
+Condoms used correctly are very effective in preventing pregnancy.
+Women can speak with their gynecologists to choose between the many available options.
+##### Precautions to Observe to Avoid Exposing Your Partner to Chemotherapy and Other Anticancer Medications
+There is little information about how much anticancer medication gets into a person's body fluids, and even less on whether this poses any risk to a sexual partner.
+If this is a concern to you, consider using a barrier device whenever your partner may have contact with your semen (if you are male) or vaginal fluids (if you are female).
+Barrier devices include condoms and dental dams.
+We don't know how long these medications may be in body fluids, but you could use barrier devices each day you have chemotherapy and for 1 week afterward.
+##### Protecting Yourself from Infection or BleedingYou will be at increased risk of infection during your transplant period and for many months after your treatment.
+Until your doctor tells you that your blood counts and immune system have recovered:

+* Avoid sex that involves penetration or contact with mucous membranes while your blood counts are low (your platelet count needs to be greater than 50,000).
+This includes vaginal, oral, and anal sex or inserting fingers, vibrators or sex toys into your vagina or anus.
+* Use latex condoms each time you have vaginal, oral or anal sex.
+* Use a barrier device (condoms or dental dams) any time your partner's saliva, vaginal secretions or semen could enter your mouth.
+* Abstain from any sexual activity that could expose your mouth to feces.
+* Avoid sex that involves contact with mucous membranes if a genital infection is suspected or present in either you or your partner.
+Hugging, cuddling, gentle touching, and kissing skin are other ways you can be intimate with your partner during this time.
+For additional information about being sexually active during and after treatment see the additional resources at the back of this guide:
+* Sexual Activity During Cancer Treatment: Information for Women* Sexual Activity During Cancer Treatment: Information for Men
+* Sexual Health and IntimacyThe American Cancer Society publishes 2 well written books on sexuality following cancer treatment.
+They are available free of charge from your local American Cancer Society:
+* Sexuality for the Man with Cancer and His Partner
+* Sexuality for the Woman with Cancer and Her Partner

+### Rest Day
+After your first day at the Outpatient Clinic and your chemotherapy you will return to your local hotel or apartment.

+The day between your chemotherapy and your transplant day is a rest day.
+This rest day allows the chemotherapy drug to work and then leave your body.
+When you receive your stem cells there will be no trace of the chemotherapy drug in your body, so the transplanted stem cells will not be harmed.

+### Monitoring Temperature and Fluid Intake
+From the time you receive your chemotherapy your caregiver must take your temperature every four hours and write it in the "Temperature and Oral Intake Diary".

+If your temperature is 100.4&deg;F (38&deg;C) or higher your caregiver needs follow the instructions on your BMT Emergency Guide; if it is between 8am and 8pm call the Outpatient BMT Clinic at (212) 639-2399.
+If it is after 8pm call (212) 639-2000 and ask for the doctor covering bone marrow transplant.

+It's really important that you drink a lot of fluids from now on.
+As well as taking your temperature your caregiver will also monitor all of the fluids you drink and record the volume you drink in the Intake Diary.
+You should drink 2 liters or 64 fluid ounces of fluids each day.
+Try to drink steadily throughout the day; little and often.

+Your caregiver should bring the Temperature and Oral Intake Diary to the Outpatient BMT Clinic each day.
+A nurse practitioner will review the diary with you.

 ### Transplant Day
-Now that you've received chemotherapy to kill the cancer cells in your body, it's time for your transplant.
-You will be given your infusion of stem cells, your transplant, on Day 0 of your specific treatment plan.
-The stem cells that were separated from your blood and frozen earlier will be re-infused into your body.
+Now that you've received chemotherapy to kill the cancer cells in your body, it's time for your stem cell infusion - your transplant.
+On Day 0 of your specific treatment plan the stem cells that were separated from your blood and frozen earlier will be re-infused into your body.
 These stem cells will give you back your ability to make new blood cells and fight infections.

 #### The Morning Before Transplant
 On the morning of Day 0, your transplant day, you and your caregiver should come to the Outpatient BMT Clinic at MSKCC's main campus at 8am.
 Give yourself extra time to get to the clinic, as you may feel tired after your chemotherapy.

+You should bring these items to the clinic with you:

+* A list of all prescription and non-prescription medications you are taking with dosages and frequency.
+This should include vitamins, nutritional supplements, herbal products and over-the-counter drugs.
+* A notebook to write down key pieces of information and any questions you or your caregiver might have.
+* The Temperature and Oral Intake diary you and your caregiver have been using to record your temperature and fluid intake.
-Bring newspapers, books, a laptop or tablet computer to pass the time.
+* Newspapers, books, a laptop or tablet computer to pass the time.

-Once you arrive at the BMT Outpatient Clinic a nurse practitioner will review ask you a set of questions and review your Patient Temperature and Oral Intake Diary.
+Once you arrive at the BMT Outpatient Clinic a nurse practitioner will review your Temperature and Oral Intake diary and will ask you a set of questions.
 You will be brought to a private room for a physical exam and your vital signs will be checked.

 #### Your Stem Cell Infusion
 Before the stem cell infusion, your "transplant", your frozen stem cells will be removed from storage in the stem cell laboratory and brought to your room.
 The stem cells are stored in clear plastic bags that look like a bag of blood.
 The bags will be placed in a warm water bath to thaw.